Five Of the Best Luxury Hotels In the UK

 With an unbeatable location right in the centre of London, The Corinthia offers award-winning services, world-class dining and breathtaking sights.
 Set in the heart of Westminster*, The Corinthia is in between Trafalgar Square, Royal Horseguards and The River Thames.
 Perfect for those travellers who want to delve right into London’s most iconic landmarks.

-With opulent and luxe style, which is floor to ceiling in each and every room, The Corinthia is one of the world’s most luxury hotels which is designed to impress.
+With opulent and luxe style, which is floor to ceiling in every room, The Corinthia is one of the world’s most luxurious hotels which is designed to impress.
 In what other hotel would you find glistening chandeliers, a mini Harrods branch, a flagship ESPA luxury spa and a hair salon all in one place?

 Rocco Forte Balmoral Hotel, Edinburgh